 \section{Introduction}

 Large Language Models (LLMs) have emerged as powerful tools for natural language understanding, reasoning, and decision-making.
-Utilizing their cognitive abilities, LLMs are operated by a piece of text called a \emph{Prompt}.
-A prompt describes a task, including a set of descriptions, instructions, and examples that guide the model to generate output in a specific tone, format, or with specific content.
+Utilizing their natural language-based cognitive abilities, LLMs can be operated by a piece of text called \emph{Prompt}.
+Prompt describes a task, including a set of descriptions, instructions, and examples that guide the model to generate output in a specific tone, format, or with specific content.

-To further enrich the utility of LLMs, LLM-augmented autonomous agents (i.e., LLM agents) integrate LLMs with plugins that provide real-world functionalities, such as web search, databases, and web services that contain user's sensitive data~(e.g., email, calendar, cloud storage).
-There are tremendous efforts in research~\cite{react,toolformer,chameleon} and commercial products~\cite{chatgpt-plugins,microsoft-copilot}, demonstrating that LLM agents can provide users with a wide range of services, such as retrieving latest information, revising documents, updating calendars, and sending emails on behalf of users.
+Empowered by prompts, LLM-augmented autonomous agents (i.e., LLM agents) combine LLMs with tools that provide real-world functionalities, such as databases, web search, and third-party services.
+Given a system prompt specifying a list of tools and a user-provided prompt describing a task, LLM agents automatically select the most appropriate tool to accomplish the task described in the prompt.
+There are significant efforts in research~\cite{react,toolformer,chameleon} and commercial products~\cite{chatgpt-tools,microsoft-copilot,mcp}, demonstrating that LLM agents can provide users with a wide range of services, such as retrieving the latest information, revising documents, updating calendars, and sending emails on behalf of users.

-Despite immense capabilities, the current designs of LLM agents are insufficient to protect users from potential attacks.
-Analyzing the internal architecture of the current LLM agents, we find three unique security challenges.

-First, LLM agents process untrusted data retrieved from plugins, which may be controlled by attackers, exposing a wide attack surface.
-For instance, when the LLM agent reads the user's emails, the agent may process untrusted emails that are sent by an attacker.

-Second, while the LLM agent integrates various features (e.g., emails, calendar, cloud storage, and web contents), it does not enforce the very basic security principle, the least privilege.
-Taking the example of Android, each application is granted minimal privilege through several access control mechanisms (e.g., security manifests~\cite{android-manifest} and SELinux~\cite{selinux}), such that security impacts are contained even if it is compromised.
-However, since LLM agents do not enforce the least privilege, the security problem of one feature easily propagates to others.
-For instance, untrusted emails sent by the attacker may delete all files in the cloud storage, which is so-called \emph{prompt injection attacks} in general~\cite{indirect-prompt}.

-Third, LLM agents do not have proper data flow tracking or validation, which can be abused depending on how user's prompt is interpreted.
-By the inherent randomness of LLMs, the prompt interpretation entails non-deterministic, complicated control and data flows in the LLM agent.
-This can be a security challenge from the user's perspective.
-When preparing the prompt, users should be able to foresee all possible control and data flows such that all of those flows are safe.
-If users fail to do so and thus any of the flow is unsafe (i.e., data is originally flowed from an untrusted source and finally used for security-sensitive operations), it is possible to have a security breach, which we term as \emph{data injection attacks}.